 Assange’s concerns were based largely on the fact that the film is based on the memoirs of Domscheit-Berg, with whom he had a significant falling out following the release of the US cables.
 Yet the aspect of the film in which Assange comes off worst is his lack of desire to protect the identities of people in the cables he was leaking, against all good advice, which is a matter of factual accuracy, not a biased attack.
-But there are two sides to this coin.
-Showing Assange’s impassioned objection to the Collateral Murder video does the man credit by showing he’s not just a self-aggrandizing attention seeker, but a principled man with a commitment to ending cruelty.
+And it does make a point of suggesting the film is only one version of the events.

 The film suffers from a lack of narrative drive, as it feels more like a showing of events than a story.
-This doesn’t have to be the case with true stories.
-The Insider, for example, is based on true events, but also feels like it’s going somewhere and manages to pack in anticipation and suspense.
-The Fifth Estate is nothing more than a documentation of well-known events with no real end point, similar to The Social Network.
 Your enjoyment of it, therefore, will depend on how interested you are already in Assange and Wikileaks in general.
 If the answer is “not very”, this film probably isn’t for you.
 And even if you are there are better films our there.